 Consensus has grown around the urgent need for Government action to address the lack of choice at end of life.
 It is also widely accepted that if more people are treated in a community setting then savings can be made in the acute sector.

-The Government have now published their response to the Independent Review of Choice in End of Life Care [PDF], which sets out a new ‘National Commitment’ based on everyone at the end of life receiving high quality care tailored to their needs and wishes.
-We will now be working with other charities, the NHS and Government to ensure these commitments are realised and everyone receives the high quality end of life care they deserve.
+In July 2016 the Government published their response to the Independent Review of Choice in End of Life Care [PDF], which sets out a new ‘National Commitment’ based on everyone at the end of life receiving high quality care tailored to their needs and wishes.

 For more information:

 - Read our latest report 'Missed Opportunities'

 - Read our report 'The Final Injustice' which examines variation in delivery of end of life care in England.